RougherO/Double-Pendulum/README.md

 ### Description
 This Project has been made solely for the purpose of learning more about SFML and C++20 and simulations.
 Although it implements C++20, lot of the code and syntax still use older C++ styles like raw pointers.
 In future releases, the code will be gradually updated to more modern C++ style and syntax and also to SFML-3.0.

-Currently there is no on screen gui for manipulating the pendulums' length and mass or changing gravity and more fun stuff, you can still do it from the code, however in future you can expect support for that with ImGUI-SFML.
+Currently there is no on screen gui for manipulating the pendulums' length and mass or changing gravity and more fun stuff, you can still do it from the console using command line options, however in future you can expect support for gui with ImGUI-SFML.

 The integrator used in the simulation is Runge-Kutta 4th order which is not very stable so the simulation gradually loses energy with time with the added cost of being compute intensive.
 This shall also be modified and replaced with Verlet integration which is more stable.